lodev09/react-native-exify/README.md

 # @lodev09/react-native-exify

-A simple library to read and write Exif metadata from images in React Native.
+A simple library to read and write image Exif metadata in React Native.

 ## Features
 - Read Exif data from an image